tillg/linkedin_post_scraper/readme.md

 Scraping posts of a company from linkedin and saving them in markdown files.

+## Starting the environment

+In order to start the environment, open `VScode` and start it in the container.
+Usually VScode notices that there is a `.devcontainer`

+## Todos

+* React properly if linkedin returns the code-poage when asking to log in
+* Add container that re-builds blog if scraper added data
+* Add nginx container that serves blog

 ## Problems / Solutions / Readings

+### Keeping the Terminal history

+It's annoying that when you rebuild the containers that make up your dev environment, the bash history gets lost.
+[Here](https://code.visualstudio.com/remote/advancedcontainers/persist-bash-history) is a way to fix it.
+It's a bit cumbersome but you only have to set it up once, then it (hopefully) works forever 😜

+### Installing VScode extensions that survive a rebuild

+### Using Selenium from within Docker
+Installing Selenium to run within a container is rather tricky, that's why we use a pre-built container from [SeleniumHQ](https://github.com/SeleniumHQ/docker-selenium).
+We launch the Selenium container and remote-controle the Chromedriver.
+In order to see and understand what is happening in the Selenium container there are 2 perspectives:

+* A [VNC terminal](http://localhost:7900/?autoconnect=1&resize=scale&password=secret) in which you see the remote-controlled browser
+* A [management console UI](http://localhost:4444/ui) in which you see what _selenium jobs_ are running.

 ### Chat-GPT in Jupyter

 I followed [this guide](https://blog.jupyter.org/generative-ai-in-jupyter-3f7174824862) to get Chat-GPT running in Jupyter.
+In order to get it running:

+* Start jupyter lab (`jupyter lab` 😜)
+* In the left bar select the chat icon at the bottom
+* Go in the settings (⚙️ symbol) and select the models and enter your Keys

 ### Getting the date of posts